 About the Event

-The Careers and Education in Sport Summit is a virtual, one-day event taking place on Thursday 31st of March 2022.
-Connecting high schools, universities, sporting organisations and businesses from across the globe, attendees will hear from guest speakers about their career pathways in sport, opportunities available in the industry and gain access to education and attainable resources to continue personal & professional development.
+The Careers and Education in Sport Summit is a virtual, one-day event that took place on Thursday 31st of March 2022.
+Connecting high schools, universities, sporting organisations and businesses from across the globe, attendees heard from guest speakers about their career pathways in sport, opportunities available in the industry and gain access to education and attainable resources to continue personal & professional development.

 The Careers & Education in Sport Summit full event schedule is available to download via the button below.